Resident Policies and Regulations

 The Oven and the Range

-Your range is equipped with separate controls for the oven, broiler and each of the top burners.
-If you have never used an electric range before, please let us know.
+Your range has separate oven, broiler, and top burner controls.
+Please let us know if you have never used an electric range.
 We will be happy to instruct you in its proper use.

 The Refrigerator